Economy of Haiti: Economic history

 The IMF estimated that real GDP was flat in FY 2003 and projected 1% real GDP growth for FY 2004.
 However, GDP per capita – amounting to $425 in FY 2002 – will continue to decline as population growth is estimated at 1.3% p.a.
 While implementation of governance reforms and peaceful resolution of the political stalemate are key to long-term growth, external support remains critical in avoiding economic collapse.
 The major element is foreign remittances, reported as $931 million in 2002, primarily from the U.S. Foreign assistance, meanwhile, was $130 million in FY 2002.
 Overall foreign assistance levels have declined since FY 1995, the year elected government was restored to power under a United Nations mandate, when the international community provided over $600 million in aid.

 A legal minimum wage of 36 gourdes a day (about U.S. $1.80) was set in 1995, and applies to most workers in the formal sector.
 It was later raised to 70 gourdes per day.
 This minimum is 200 gourdes a day (about U.S. $4.80).
-39.175 gourds= a U.S dollar.
+One U.S. dollar is equal to 39.175 gourdes.

 Haiti's economy suffered a severe setback in January 2010 when a 7.0 magnitude earthquake destroyed much of its capital city, Port-au-Prince, and neighboring areas.
 Already the poorest country in the Americas with 80% of the population living under the poverty line and 54% in abject poverty, the earthquake inflicted $7.8 billion in damage and caused the country's GDP to contract 5.4% in 2010.
 Following the earthquake, Haiti received $4.59 billion in international pledges for reconstruction, which has proceeded slowly.

 US economic engagement under the Haitian Hemispheric Opportunity through Partnership Encouragement (HOPE) Act, passed in December 2006, has boosted apparel exports and investment by providing duty-free access to the US.
 Congress voted in 2010 to extend the legislation until 2020 under the HELP Act; the apparel sector accounts for about 90% of Haitian exports and nearly one-tenth of GDP.
 Remittances are the primary source of foreign exchange, equaling nearly 20% of GDP and more than twice the earnings from exports.
 Haiti suffers from a lack of investment, partly because of limited infrastructure and a lack of security.
 In 2005, Haiti paid its arrears to the World Bank, paving the way for reengagement with the Bank.
 Haiti received debt forgiveness for over $1 billion through the Highly-Indebted Poor Country initiative in mid-2009.
 The remainder of its outstanding external debt was cancelled by donor countries following the 2010 earthquake but has since risen to over $600 million.
 The government relies on formal international economic assistance for fiscal sustainability, with over half of its annual budget coming from outside sources.
 The Michel Martelly administration in 2011 launched a campaign aimed at drawing foreign investment into Haiti as a means for sustainable development.